dvajs/dva/docs/guide/develop-complex-spa.md

 }
 ```

 Here, a, b can be states of two different models, respectively.
 Therefore, with this feature, we don't have to organize the model according to the structure of the view.
 We can appropriately store some data in the model corresponding to the business according to the business classification, and update it through different effects, and then go to the place where it is obtained.
-Combination, this can make the model more reusable.
+Therefore, this can make the model more reusable.

-## model reuse
+## Model Reuse

 Sometimes, the business may encounter the desire to remove some models with less external associations.
 We may take out such a model and connect it with a different view container.